oubino/locpix_points/paper/README.txt

 		a.
 When you add points, ensure no layer is selected i.e. name of layer should be "Points"
 		b.
 Add on -r flag to relabel FOVs
 	3. python scripts/separate_cells.py # Extract cells from FOV
 	4. python scripts/link_cells.py  # This gives cells their GT annotation
 	5. python scripts/check_cells.py  # [Optional]: Check cells have sufficient localisations

 5. Visualise raw cells and invidiual raw cell
-	1. jupyter-notebook # then open the visualise.ipynb notebook, and can visualise all cells and individual raw cell
+	1. jupyter-notebook  # then open the scripts/visualise.ipynb notebook, and can visualise all cells and individual raw cells

 6. Neural network classification from scratch
 	1. initialise -u oliver-umney -pn output -pp . -d cells/gt_label -dn ereg_cells -cp no -cs no -gt yes